 The Lodge has a maximum capacity of 16 guests with four double/ twin villas and two family units.
 Each room is set up differently each with its own generous sized plunge pool.
 The common area of the lodge has a main communal swimming pool as well.

 Being the only lodge in the Olkeramatian Conservancy, Lentorre is an exclusive product.
-For bookings of a minimum of five pax, guests enjoy exclusive use of camp with the lodge giving full attention to that one group’s safari experience.
+For bookings of five or more people, guests enjoy exclusive use of the lodge with staff giving full attention to that one group’s safari experience.

-The lodge boasts of an underground blind with a tunnel leading into it which guarantees daily action.
-The blind is right on the waterhole allowing guests and their camera lenses to be at eye level with the water.
-Large herds of Zebra, Impala, Vervet Monkeys and Baboon Troops visit the waterhole in the mornings and afternoons.
-On almost every evening the waterhole is active while guests have dinner with everything from Lion, Spotted and Striped Hyena, Elephant, Buffalo, Leopard, Giraffe, Genets, Civets and even on the very lucky occasion- Aardwolf and Porcupine!
+The lodge boasts of an underground hide with a tunnel leading into it which guarantees daily action.
+The hide is right on the waterhole allowing guests and their camera lenses to be at eye level with the water.
+Large herds of zebra, impala, Vervet monkeys and baboon troops visit the waterhole in the mornings and afternoons.
+On almost every evening the waterhole is active with everything from lions, spotted hyenas, striped hyena, elephant, buffalo, leopard, giraffe, genets, civets and even on the very lucky occasion, aardwolf and porcupine!

-The extreme diversity in the area is completely unique giving guests access to: Savannah plains with thick bush, a fig and tamarind tree forest with huge tree canopies inhabited by around nine Colobus families, the salt Lakes of Magadi and Natron, virtually guaranteeing flamingo viewing and lots of other water birds, salt pans and great Rift Valley vistas, the Ewaso Ngiro river, stunning for evening sundowners or just an afternoon with chairs in the river reading a book or watching the livestock come to drink at various watering points, magnificent views of the escarpment and mountains in the distance, authentic cultural activities designed around the group dynamics, from walking cows to their boma, boma visits (with all the extras if guests have the appetite for it!), spectacular dances with warriors and ladies from the area which are mostly done on the river site with sundowners, a large fire and bush dinners.
+The extreme diversity in the area is completely unique giving guests access to: savannah plains with thick bush, a fig and tamarind tree forest with huge tree canopies inhabited by around nine Colobus families, the salt lakes of Magadi and Natron, virtually guaranteeing flamingo viewing and lots of other water birds, salt pans and great Rift Valley vistas, the Ewaso Ngiro river, stunning for evening sundowners or just an afternoon with chairs in the river reading a book or watching the livestock come to drink at various watering points, magnificent views of the escarpment and mountains in the distance, authentic cultural activities designed around the group dynamics, from walking cows to their boma, spectacular dances with warriors and ladies from the area which are mostly done on the river site with sundowners, a large fire and bush dinners.